MaterializeInc/materialize/doc/developer/design/20230829_topk_size_hint.md

 `AGGREGATE INPUT GROUP SIZE` will thus only apply to the min/max reduction while the `LIMIT INPUT GROUP SIZE` will apply to the top-k operation.

+## Other Remarks

+This section captures a few more suggestions that came up during discussion of the proposal in this design doc.

+1. The three new hints are arguably more ergonomic and should be the preferred way to tune the `exp_group_size` of various operators.
+So we should update our documentation to primarily refer to the three new hints.
+Perhaps not even mentioning the old `EXPECTED GROUP SIZE` at all would allow us to create a path for syntax deprecation in the future (even though that process is not in scope for this design).

+2. Two follow-up items that are related improvements to usability of the hints include: (a) Producing errors when the hints do not apply (MaterializeInc/materialize#21528); (b) Moving the `OPTIONS` clause to a different position in the `SELECT` syntax and potentially renaming it (MaterializeInc/materialize#21531).
+These two additional improvements are considered out-of-scope for this design, but during implementation we will evaluate if opportunity arises to address them expediently (leaving them to future work otherwise).

 ## Alternatives

 ### Different hinting strategies